noahehall/multicloud/providers/aws/services/database/neptune.md

   - all Neptune DB parameters are static
   - you must manually reboot each db instance before changes take effect

+##### lab mode

+- enable new features that are in the current Neptune engine release, but that aren't yet ready for production use and aren't enabled by default.
+- read the docs on this when it becomes important
+  - you need to restart both the primary, and each replica, plus some other gotchas

 #### Instances

 - DB instances are created by default with a firewall and a default security group that prevents access